 What is it?

-students, young people in homeless accommodation and young activists.
-We asked these young people what they wanted in a city skate park and where they thought it should be.
+Between August and November 2018, the SA Commissioner for Children and Young People undertook a series of consultations with young people aged 12-22.
+The participants included primary school and secondary school students, international students, young people in homeless accommodation and young activists.
+She asked these young people what they wanted in a city skate park and where they thought it should be located.

 In 2019, broad community consultation on the new City Skate Park was undertaken by Adelaide City Council.

 Find out more about where the project is up to as a of this consultation here